lio972/sublime-text-community-packages/trunk/LaTeX/README.txt

 * A command to run tex & friends, and then show the user any errors that might have occurred
 * A command to view the PDF file, setting things up so that **PDF inverse search** works (see below for details)
+* A command to display the structure (chapters, sections, subsections...) of the current document and quickly jump to any of them
 * Quick insertion of Greek letters and other LaTeX macros, e.c. `\sum`, `\bigcup` etc.
 * Insertion of references (`\ref{xxx}`) and citations (`\cite{xxx}`), listing the available labels or, respectively, keys in a pop-up menu or quick-panel
 * Closing the current environment